Medically reviewed on June 7, 2018

 Precautions While Using ciprofloxacin

-If you or your child feel that your symptoms are not improved after 7 days, or if they have become worse, check with your doctor.
+If you or your child feel that your symptoms have not improved after 7 days, or if they have become worse, check with your doctor.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.